How to Make Polymer Clay Beads and Charms

 How to Make Round Polymer Clay Beads:

-For simple, round, chunky beads, these are very easy to make.
+• For simple, round, chunky beads, these are very easy to make.
 First, choose the color or colors you want to use for the bead.
 I liked a combination of solid and marbled-colored beads.
-Additionally, the marbled beads are a great way to utilize small color scraps of polymer clay.
+Additionally, marbled beads are a great way to use small scraps of polymer clay.

 How to Make Fruit-Shaped Beads

-The easiest way to create beads and charms from polymer clay is to use small cookie cutters in the desired shape.
+• The easiest way to create beads and charms from polymer clay is to use small cookie cutters to cut the desired shapes.

 How to Make a Pretzel Charm